Unit of Spain's Imagina pleads guilty to bribing soccer officials

-NEW YORK (Reuters) - A Florida-based unit of the Spanish sports media group Imagina on Tuesday pleaded guilty to charges of bribing Latin American soccer officials and was ordered to pay more than $24 million, the latest penalty imposed in the sprawling U.S. investigation of corruption at world soccer’s governing body FIFA.
+NEW YORK, July 10 (Reuters) - A Florida-based unit of the Spanish sports media group Imagina on Tuesday pleaded guilty to charges of bribing Latin American soccer officials and was ordered to pay over $24 million, the latest penalty imposed in the sprawling U.S. investigation into corruption at world soccer’s governing body FIFA.

 Chen ordered the company to pay a criminal fine of about $12.9 million, pay restitution to the soccer federations and CFU totaling about $6.6 million and to forfeit about $5.3 million in criminal proceeds.